Infectious Diseases Rotations

 Clinical Rotation in Outpatient Infectious Diseases

 Fellows spend approximately four weeks on this rotation during their first year of fellowship.
-During this time they attend The Vanderbilt Infectious Diseases Clinic, observe orthopaedic surgical cases, the Tuberculosis Clinic, the Vanderbilt International Travel Medicine Clinic and other relevant outpatient experiences.
+During this time they attend The Vanderbilt Infectious Diseases Clinic, the Tuberculosis Clinic, the VA Transplant Clinic, and other relevant outpatient experiences.
 Fellows also continue their assigned weekly HIV continuity clinic during this rotation.
 In addition to their clinic responsibilities, fellows will be given one-half day per week in which to prepare for their research projects.